Did you know that Angkor Wat in Cambodia is one of the largest and oldest temple complexes in the world?

 Why Was The City Lost?

-The region was and is still prone to dramatic climate swings - six months of heavy monsoon followed by a equally long but very dry period.
-Read our earlier article on this here.
+The region was and is still prone to dramatic climate swings - six months of heavy monsoon followed by an equally long but very dry period.
 The Khmer Empire, which depended largely on agriculture, had figured out how to harness the monsoon rains.
 They had built a network of canals and reservoirs to store water.
 With food in plenty, the empire prospered.

 However, by the 14th century, this clever water management system was under severe pressure from climate changes.
 As severe monsoons alternated with droughts, the waterworks broke down, and famines became more frequent.
 This was the start of the end.